GreensfingeExperiment/.github/profile/README.md

     String result = service.findRecommendation();
 It should now return the mock value instead of executing the real logic.

+5. **After that, open the test class and try to make all tests pass.**
 ---

 ## E) Experiment